Are you looking for places and activities to do with the whole family in Romagna?

 After exploring the green areas surrounding Bagno di Romagna, an afternoon at the spa is simply the perfect way to relax your mind and body.

-Terme Santa Agnese offers many opportunities to take advantage of Bagno’s beneficial waters, known since Roman times.
+Terme Santa Agnese offers many opportunities to take advantage of Bagno’s beneficial waters, which have been known since Roman times.
 This is the ideal place to relax in the pool, try the Roman-style spa experience or one of the massages and treatments of the wellness centre.

 The Ridracoli Dam